Hudhayfah7/The-Cloud-Resume-Challenge-Project/README.md

 UpdateExpression="SET #v = if_not_exists(#v, :start) + :inc",
 ExpressionAttributeNames={'#v': 'views'}

-3. Writing to Wrong Item ID
-Problem
-My earlier Lambda code read from:
-Key={'id': '0'}
-…but wrote back to:
-'id': '1'
-Cause
-This created a mismatch: item “0” never updated, causing crashes later when it was missing attributes.
-Fix
-Wrote back to the same key:
-'id': '0'

-4. Missing DynamoDB Item
-Problem
-get_item() failed because id = 0 didn’t exist yet.
-Fix
-Manually created the item in DynamoDB:
-{
-  "id": "0",
-  "views": 0
-}

-5. CORS Error: “Access-Control-Allow-Origin cannot contain more than one origin” Problem
+3. CORS Error: “Access-Control-Allow-Origin cannot contain more than one origin” Problem
 Browser console showed:
 Access-Control-Allow-Origin cannot contain more than one origin.